SamirMarin/github-actions-by-example/chap2-deployment-workflow/s3-the-test-workflow-job.md

-# The test workflow job
+# Section 3 - The test workflow job
 The test workflow job is an essential component of our CI/CD pipeline, designed to preserve the integrity and reliability of our services by automatically executing a suite of unit and integration tests.
 These tests are activated upon every Pull Request (PR) creation or merge into the main branch.

 ## Creating the workflow job